Counting nuclei according to expression in multiple channels

 Segmenting nuclei#

-As the staining marks the whole nucleus in both cases, it is reasonable to segmentn nuclei in both images and then process the segmented images further.
+As the staining marks the whole nucleus in both cases, it is reasonable to segment nuclei in both images and then process the segmented images further.
 We use Voronoi-Otsu-Labeling for the segmentation because it is a quick and straightforward approach.

 # segmentation